ByteRookie/AGS_Service/README.md

 AGS evaluates several conditions to decide when to play and which speaker should be primary:

 1. **update_ags_status** checks if `zone.home` is empty unless `disable_zone` is enabled.
 If nobody is home the status becomes `OFF`.
 2. When a `schedule_entity` is defined the status follows its state.
-With `schedule_override` disabled the system turns `OFF` whenever the schedule is off and resets to `default_on` when it switches back on.
+With `schedule_override` disabled the system turns `OFF` whenever the schedule is off.
 3. Devices can define `override_content`.
 When a playing device's `media_content_id` contains this text the service switches to `Override` and that device becomes the primary speaker.
 4. If any active room has a TV that is on, status changes to `ON TV`.
 5. Otherwise the status is simply `ON`.

 `determine_primary_speaker` sorts devices in each active room by priority and picks the first playing speaker.
 If none are found it immediately falls back to the preferred device.

-`get_preferred_primary_speaker` chooses the highest priority active speaker from the same room as the control device (the TV or OTT player when in `ON TV` mode).
-This keeps audio and video in sync when multiple rooms have televisions.

 `handle_ags_status_change` joins active speakers, unjoins inactive ones and resets TV speakers to their input whenever the status changes.
+All triggers call this service so the logic only exists in one place.

 ### Action Queue